Michael R. Bruchas, Ph.D.

 Department of Psychiatry and Behavioral Sciences

-Kelly E. Dunn, Ph.D. is an Associate Professor in the Behavioral Pharmacology Research Unit within the Department of Psychiatry and Behavioral Sciences in the Johns Hopkins University School of Medicine.
+Kelly E. Dunn, Ph.D. is a Professor in the Behavioral Pharmacology Research Unit within the Department of Psychiatry and Behavioral Sciences in the Johns Hopkins University School of Medicine.
 Dr. Dunn received her M.S. in Applied Biopsychology from the University of New Orleans (2005), her Ph.D. in Human Behavioral Pharmacology from the University of Vermont (2009), and her MBA from the Johns Hopkins Carey School of Business (2019).
-Dr. Dunn’s primary interest is in opioid use disorder and she has been continuously funded by the National Institute on Drug Abuse for the past decade.
+Dr. Dunn's primary interest is in opioid use disorder and she has been continuously funded by the National Institute on Drug Abuse for the past decade.
 She is the principal investigator on clinical trials ranging from the genetics of opioid misuse risk, opioid and cannabis interactions for pain treatment, examining and identifying methods for treating opioid withdrawal, and treatment of pain in persons with opioid use disorder.
 She also contributes to numerous other projects examining elements of opioid use disorder, including overdose risk and treatment.
 Dr. Dunn has served in leadership roles in organizations that support research on substance use disorder.
 She managed conferences for the College on the Problems of Drug Dependence and the American Psychological Association, was the President of the Division on Psychopharmacology and Substance Abuse for the APA, serves as the Co-Editor of the Journal of Addiction Medicine, and is the incoming editor for the journal "Experimental and Clinical Psychopharmacology".
 Finally, she the editor of the 1st edition of the Oxford Handbook on Opioids and Opioid Use Disorder, available early 2023.

 Dr. Evans is a Full Professor in the Departments of Psychiatry and Psychology at UCLA and holds the Stefan Hatos Chair for Neuropharmacology.
 He received his Ph.D. in peptide chemistry from the Medical Research Council institute and Imperial College in the UK working on enkephalin analogues and endogenous opioid precursor processing.
 Dr. Evans completed his postdoctoral training at Stanford University with Dr. Jack Barchas and then moved to UCLA where he has continued his research on the opioid system.
 Dr. Evans was director of the UCLA Brain Research Institute from 2014-2017 and is currently director of the Hatos Center for Neuropharmacology.
 His research has been supported by the Center for Opioid Receptors and Drugs of Abuse (CSORDA), an NIH-center that he directs which has been continuously funded by an NIH P50 Center of Excellence grant for the past 33 years.
 Dr. Evans research accomplishments have included the identification and characterization of novel endogenous opioids (endorphins and enkephalins), the cloning of the first opioid receptor and the formative studies demonstrating opioid agonist bias.
 His recent research focuses on the brain circuits that sustain opioid reward-related behaviors, both in terms of brain adaptations to chronic drug-taking and relief of negative affect using a combination of mouse genetics, cell biology and pharmacology.